39th BPSC Pre Exam 24.07.1994 Question and Answer Pdf in Hindi & English

 (d) Odisha

-75. Where was the first fertilizer plant of India established?
+75. Where was India’s first fertilizer plant established?

 (a) Nangal